 Yes.
-If the lender requires it, you must complete this document in order for them to issue you a loan for your home purchase or refinance.
-If the lender does not ask for an Exhibit G, then they are not required to obtain this information from you.
+If the lender requires it, you must complete this document for them to issue you a loan for your home purchase or refinance.
+If the lender does not ask for an Exhibit G, they are not required to obtain this information from you.
 Why Do Lenders Use The Exhibit G?

 The lender wants to know everything they can about your finances before they commit their time and money into Exhibit G is the exhibit that provides information regarding the assignment of the license.
 It should be filled out by the vendor and submitted to Lender.

-Exhibit G is also commonly referred to as Assignment Agreement and other times as Transfer Agreement
+Exhibit G is also commonly referred to as Assignment Agreement and other times as Transfer Agreement.

 What Is A Screen Actors Guild Exhibit G?